sunghwanji/sunghwanji.github.io/_posts/2020-01-13-[Digital Healthcare] AI Medicine & Digital Hospital Joint Symposium.md

 # Session II.
 AI in Cardiovascular Imaging
 ### Artificial Intelligence in Cardiac Magnetic Resonance Imaging - The Promise of Revolutionary Translational Clinical Applications (Deborah kwon, Cleveland Clinic)
+**Conclusion**
+AI holds much promise to revolutionize the role of clinical Cardiac MR
+- Imporve efficiency, reproducibility, accuracy of reporting
+- Improve diagnostic accuracy - Radiomics
+- Identify novel patterns of disease to improve risk stratification
+- Potential for developing precision/personalized medicine
+- Can be used to guide therpay
+- May be useful for deriving cost-effective therapies

 ### Applications of Artificial Intelligence in Cardiovascular Computed Tomography (Young Joo Suh, YUCM)

 ### Technical Aspects of AI-based Cardiac Image Analysis with Deep Learning (Hwiyoung Kim, YUCM)